mids-w203/section_NUM_TERM_YY/README.md

    **Note:** Your acceess token and this secret should be kept secret.
 Grant your students only read/write permission.
 They will not have access the secret unless you give them admin rights.

+### Customize the Jobs
+Follow the steps to customize the scheduled actions.
+1.
+2.